1. Folding Boat Equipment (FBE)

 Highways England also reported on the project.

-This is great stuff, however, I do wonder if this is actually a single truss Mk III, not the Mk I as reported by various sources.
+This is great stuff; however, I do wonder if this is actually a single truss Mk III, not the Mk I as reported by various sources.

-I have never seen any drawings or images of a MkI with the infantry footbridge and stabilising outriggers, only an M kIII.
+I have never seen any drawings or images of a MkI with the infantry footbridge and stabilising outriggers, only an MkIII.

 The image above also shows the strengthened Mk III, the one with the small circular holes.

-Also, given the timeframe, when the bridge here was installed, in the mid-forties, the Mk I would have been long gone, but the MkIII would have been available, and more importantly, surplus to requirements given the introduction of the Bailey Bridge.
+Furthermore, given the timeframe, when the bridge here was installed, in the mid-forties, the Mk I would have been long gone, but the MkIII would have been available, and more importantly, surplus to requirements given the introduction of the Bailey Bridge.

 I could well be wrong, and the bridge in question might be a mix, certainly, during the war, anything surplus would have used.